dsarov/ARDaP/README.md

 ## Inclusion of Assembled Genomes

 ARDaP can optionally include assembled genomes in the workflow.
 To do so please include all genome assemblies in an "assemblies" subdirectory of the main analysis directory.
-These files will need to be in fasta format with the extension.fasta.
+These files will need to be in fasta format with the .fasta extension.
 ARDaP will automatically scan for the subdirectory "assemblies" and include all files identified with a .fasta extension.
 Synthetic reads will be synthesised using ART and included in all downstream analysis.

 ### Database Creation